Types of Aid

 • Scholarships

-LTCC offers a number of scholarship opportunities each spring quarter.
+LTCC offers a number of scholarship opportunities each Winter quarter.
 The criteria and requirements are different for each, though most students will qualify for at least one.
 Please check our Scholarship webpage or the Financial Aid page in Passport for details.

 Have a question?